shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ### Record your first song

 You are a bathroom singer. or you murmur a song or just music excites you.
-You always wanted to sing but backgournd music was missing or some you didn't have proper time to do it.
+You always wanted to sing but you didn't have proper time to do it.

-Now you have time as well as audience (your family).
+Now you have time as well as the audience (your family).
-Record a song and share on social media.
+Record a song and share it on social media.
-Let your circle know about the musician you have.
+Let your circle know about the musician inside you.

-If you feel you can't sing, learn to play one music instrument.
+If you feel you can't sing, learn to play one musical instrument.

 #### Resources
 * [StarMaker](https://play.google.com/store/apps/details?id=com.starmakerinteractive.starmaker){:target="_blank"}- Free karaoke app, most of indian songs available
-* [Tune Me](https://play.google.com/store/apps/details?id=com.tuneme.tuneme){:target="_blank"}- AutoTune that is heavily used in Bhojpuri musics
+* [Tune Me](https://play.google.com/store/apps/details?id=com.tuneme.tuneme){:target="_blank"}- It can make any kind of voice melodious.

 ### Spend time with family

+Remember old times, when light used to cut or some other occasion, the whole family used to sit together and talk. but again it lost somewhere in your fast running lifestyle.

-No matter what you are, what your position is, at this time, you must be at your home with your loved ones.
+But at this time, no matter what, you must be at home with your loved ones.
 This difficult time has brought you together with your family.

-I know, you are already discussing about corona virus with them a lot.
+I had written a [quora answer](https://www.quora.com/What-can-I-do-for-10-minutes-every-day-that-will-change-my-life/answer/Shivam-Agrawal-152?ch=10&share=6367450c&srid=ut1kf5){:target="_blank"} about power of spending time with loved ones.

-Sit with them, have sips of tea.
-It will put a smile on your face and will give you happy memories.
+Sit with family, have sips of tea.
+It will put a smile on everyone's face and will give you happy memories.

-read [my quora answer](https://www.quora.com/What-can-I-do-for-10-minutes-every-day-that-will-change-my-life/answer/Shivam-Agrawal-152?ch=10&share=6367450c&srid=ut1kf5){:target="_blank"} about power of having tea with your loved ones.

 ![image-title-here](/blog/assets/images/stay-home-stay-safe.jpg){:class="img-responsive"}
-<div style="color: gray; font-size: .9rem; float: right;">Designed by <a href="https://www.instagram.com/ayushidesigner/">Ayushi Agrawal</a></div>
+<div style="color: gray; font-size: .9rem; float: right;">Illustration designed by <a href="https://www.instagram.com/ayushidesigner/">Ayushi Agrawal</a></div>

 <br><br>
 <style>
 .share-page {
-    text-align: center;
+    text-align: left;
     background: $secondary-color;
     color: $light-color;
     padding: 8px 15px;